-This one isn't designed to be an "in your car" course as such, but you can just hit the pause button and resume it later.
+This one isn't an "in your car" course as such, and it's not broken up into short segments suitable for car journeys, but you can just hit the pause button and resume it later.
 Michel Thomas is quite famous for his methods of teaching that don't really involve "memorizing" new information, but builds on the material you've learned earlier.
 Note: The link above is to the most recent incarnation of this product, which does not feature as much Michel as previous versions.

 Yes, this elderly gentleman gets two mentions!
 Formerly called "French Language Builder", this course is designed to build on the earlier courses, but I found that I could mostly follow it with just my existing knowledge — I just had to hold on tightly as he built basic sentences into much more complicated ones.
 In a short space of time I could say "I don't want to go to Luxembourg, it's too far from here.
 You can't walk there, you have to take a taxi."
 I thought that was pretty special.
 Although I preferred the pick-up lines that Rocket French taught me!